spasaintk/hacs-duux-whisper-flex/README.md

 ## Installation

 1. Add this repository as a [custom repository]([https://hacs.xyz/docs/setup/download](https://www.hacs.xyz/docs/faq/custom_repositories/)) in HACS.
-2. Install the desired cards from the "Frontend" section (this may be labeled "Lovelace" in some HACS versions).
+2. Install the desired cards on your dashboard.
 3. The card file is placed under `config/www/community/hacs/` when installed.
-Add it as a resource in Home Assistant **as a JavaScript module**:
+Add it as a resource in Home Assistant **as a JavaScript module** (generally this is done automatically):
    ```
    /hacsfiles/hacs/duux-whisper-flex-card.js
    ```